Last Updated on January 17, 2023 by Chris

 The coil tapping makes for a really versatile guitar too, giving you many tonal options to play with.

 I’d love to get one, but the price tag is too high for me!

 The Different Types of PRS Guitars

 PRS have 5 main ranges of guitar:

-- CORE ELECTRICS – The Core range are high-quality, American crafted instruments that are made with incredible attention to detail.
+- CORE ELECTRICS – The Core range are high-quality, American-crafted instruments and are made with incredible attention to detail.
 They are made with CNC machines and are then handcrafted to the highest standard.
 PRS have built a solid reputation for building guitars that are nothing short of perfection.

-- BOLT-ON ELECTRICS – Simply put, this range of guitars have bolt-on Maple necks, as opposed to the Mahogany set necks used in the Core Electrics series.
+- BOLT-ON ELECTRICS – Simply put, this range of guitars have bolt-on Maple necks, instead of Mahogany set necks used in the Core Electrics series.
 These bolt-on necks lend the guitars a bright and vibrant tone.

 - S2 ELECTRICS – Short for Stevensville 2, the S2 Series is named after a second production line at the PRS Stevensville, Maryland factory.
 Introduced in 2013, these are a stripped-down, no-frills USA-made guitar, that maintains the excellent playability of the Core series at half the price.